I admit it.

 Write your blog for your customers rather than for Google:

 Google wants you to provide helpful information to your customers.
-Observe the five rules outlined above, and you’ll have most of your on-page SEO requirements covered.
+Observe the 5 rules outlined above, and you’ll have most of your on-page SEO requirements covered.
 You’ll make Google happy.

 Stop worrying about Google.
 Start writing for your target audience.